retr0-1ntell0/ligolo_setup/README.md

 ## Ligolo setup commands
 I love ligolo and love using it.
 This small bash script helps me with running the initial setup for adding a new tuntap device on my OS.
 It is easy to use and had to share it for me not to lose it again because I am lazy running these commands everytime I want to use ligolo.
-It is straight forward and really easy to use
+It is straight forward and really easy to use.

 ### Requirement
 The only requirement so far is to have root access or password to be able to make it work.
 If you are having issues running the commands you are proably missing `iproute` or `iproute2` package depending on your OS.